Java Server SDK

 Replace `YOUR-OS-ARCHITECTURE` with one of the supported combinations from the Supported OS and Architecture Combinations section.

-The Statsig Java Core SDK automatically detects musl-based systems and will use the appropriate musl-compatible native libraries (e.g., `x86_64-unknown-linux-musl`, `aarch64-unknown-linux-musl`).
+> The Statsig Java Core SDK automatically detects musl-based systems and uses the appropriate musl-compatible native libraries (e.g., `x86_64-unknown-linux-musl`, `aarch64-unknown-linux-musl`).

 After installation, initialize the SDK using a [Server Secret Key from the Statsig console](https://console.statsig.com/api_keys).

-Server Secret Keys should always be kept private.
+> Always keep Server Secret Keys private.
 If you expose one, you can disable and recreate it in the Statsig console.

 An optional `options` parameter accepts a `StatsigOptions` object to customize the SDK.